Oxfordshire Fire and Rescue Service (OFRS)

-Deddington Station serves an area of 120 square miles, the patch extends from Rousham Gap in the South, to Adderbury in the north, and from Baynards Green across to the A361 Chipping Norton Road.
-In addition to covering this patch our crew regularly provides back up support to Banbury and Bicester stations, and occasionally further afield when there is a major incident, such as extensive flooding.
-Deddington handles an average of 180-220 calls per year.
+Deddington Station’s immediate area is 120 square miles, from Rousham Gap in the south, to Adderbury in the north, and from Baynards Green across to the A361 Chipping Norton Road.
+In addition the crew regularly provides back-up support to Banbury and Bicester stations, and occasionally further afield when there is a major incident, such as extensive flooding.
+Deddington handles an average of 250 calls per year.
 These include house fires, barn and field fires, shop and factory fires, flooding, rescues and road traffic accidents.

 Retained Duty System Firefighters - On Call Professionals

 Deddington Fire Station is crewed by firefighters on the Retained Duty System (RDS).
 They carry alerters, activated by a control centre near Reading.
 Any time of day or night, the crew may be called upon to turn out rapidly - within seven minutes - in response to an emergency.
 Our firefighters can be called in from home or from work.
 One moment they may be at home fast asleep, then the alerter sounds, the next moment they are on station, in fire kit, climbing on to the fire engine.